 We agree that the actions of any one divine person involve the other Trinitarian persons in corresponding ways.
 But whenever Scripture specifies actions that occur between two or more members of the Trinity, the position of greater authority is always held by the Father, while the position of submission to that authority is always held by the Son and the Spirit.
 This principle is simply inviolable in Scripture.

 Here is another summary of ESS.
 This one uses more theological terms.

 The claim under debate is essentially this: There is within the life of God (and not strictly in the economy) an eternal relationship, or structure, of authority and submission.
 The Son shares the essence of God the Father and so is not ontologically subordinate to the Father, but the Son is functionally so. (source)

-Proponents of ERAS are using key terms.
+Proponents of ESS are using key terms.
 I would call these ‘code words’.
 I’ll give you those terms in capital letters here to help you embed them in your brains, dear reader.
 The terms are:

 - Eternal Authority of the Father

 - Eternal Submission (or Subordination) of the Son

 Now, we all know that the Son submitted to the Father in the incarnation and the work of redemption.
 That’s not in dispute.
 All sides of this debate also affirm that the plan of redemption was decided upon in the secret counsel of the Godhead in Eternity, before time began.
 Classic trinitarian theology says that the Father is unbegotten, the Son is begotten of the Father, and the Spirit proceeds from the Father and the Son.

 The point at issue is: can we take those truths and start using language like The Eternal Authority (or Primacy) of the Father, and The Eternal Submission of the Son?
 What’s with that kind of language?
 Is it safe?
 Is it wise?
 Is it helpful?
 Is it orthodox?
 Is it dangerously pushing the envelope towards Arianism? (an ancient heresy).